Quandela/Perceval/docs/source/reference/providers.rst

 Allocate a QPU session
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Let's see step by step how to instantiate and use a :ref:`Scaleway Session`.
+Let's see step by step how to instantiate and use a `Scaleway` Session.

 Import the library and Scaleway from the providers library: